 How much does a CISO get paid?

-A CISO in the UK can expect to be paid on average around £90,000 a year, and many companies also offer additional benefits and bonuses.
-The average annual bonus for a CISO is around £11,500 in the UK.
+A CISO in the UK can expect to receive an average salary of around £92,000 a year, with a number of organisations offering additional benefits and bonuses, with the most popular being medical (70%), dental (25%), and vision (17%).
+A CISO’s average annual bonus is around £11,500 in the UK.

 The CIO imperative: Leading in the digital future